AtlasmanYevgenii/AtlasmanYevgenii/README.md

 - 🧐 The reason I chose Data Analytics is that I have an analytical mindset and enjoy organizing information and finding solutions to difficult problems.

-- ⚡ Now I am looking forward to my first challenging job in the analytics related field.
+- ⚡ I am eager to begin my first challenging role in the field of analytics.
 I'd like to develop my skills and help businesses reach their goals.